 However, you need to make sure that your CRM solution is retail specific and that you are using all of the tools that your software has to offer.
 It’s easy to forget the tools right in front of you.

 Integration of POS software in your business

 Point of Sale (POS) software automates the movement of inventory in your physical store or the Internet.
 This allows you to manage inventory, sell inventory through customer orders or point-of-sale transactions, track customers, and manage accounting.

-A good point-of-sale system eliminates unnecessary work, improves customer relationships, and saves you money by providing automatic inventory rearrangement, up-to-the-minute sales reports, and quick checks and accurate from customers.
+A good POS system will eliminate unnecessary work, improve customer relationships, and save you money by automating inventory replenishment, generating up-to-date sales reports, and allowing customers to make quick and accurate checks.

 Offer online payment options

-Keep in mind that consumers prefer to have a variety of options when paying online rather than just using their credit card.
+Keep in mind that consumers prefer to have a variety of options when paying online rather than just using their contactless credit card machine.

 Rather than updating the packaged software and making regular backups of your customer account data, you may want to connect to an online customer account service.
 Find one that allows you to offer a variety of online payment options to customers and that handles all updates and maintenance for you.